damku1214/VoiceOfTheCommunity/README.md

 ## Contributors
 I would like to give a huge thanks to people who contributed to this mod.
 This includes:
-* IBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Small Twig' and 'Volcanic Shard'
+* IBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Small Twig', 'Volcanic Shard', 'Shrinking Potion', and 'Growing Potion'
-* Zinier - creator of 'Rusty Chalice' and 'Blood-Soaked Javelin'
+* Zinier - creator of 'Rusty Chalice', 'Blood-Soaked Javelin', 'Cross Necklace', 'Mana Accelerator', and 'Fonias'
-* Haxa - creator of 'Flask of Botulism' and 'Corrupted Symbol'
+* Haxa - creator of 'Flask of Botulism', 'Corrupted Symbol', and 'Beginner's Lance'
-* regular anime girl - creator of 'Tainted Finger'
+* regular anime girl - creator of 'Tainted Finger' and 'Rotten Wings'
-* Steak - creator of 'Dream Catcher'
+* Steak - creator of 'Dream Catcher' and 'Winged Spear'

 These are not all the contributors in stock, but all of them that are presented so far.
 Much more is yet to come!